Snow Monsters sightseeing at Zao Onsen Ski Resort ~Recommended routes~

 ・Restaurant "Restaurant Sancho" (open all year round 8:30-16:00)

-After getting off the gondola and exiting the ticket gate, you can go up the stairs to the terrace.
+After getting off the gondola and exiting the ticket gate, you can take the stairs leading up to the terrace.
 There is also a restaurant and restrooms.

 The entrance to the top of the restaurant.
-You can enjoy Yamagata specialty ball-shaped konjac there.
+Yamagata specialty ball konjac is also on sale.

 The weather was bad that day, so I wasn't able to take clear pictures...

-You can see such beautiful Juhyo on a sunny day!
+When the weather is nice, you can see such beautiful frost covered trees!
 (Image provided by Zao Ropeway Co., Ltd.)

 Zao Jizoson